timorthi/TabCache/README.md

 # TabCache
-A session manager extension for Google Chrome.
+A session manager for Google Chrome.